John Chapman's Guide to Getting Published

 Getting Published Guide / About

-How price impacts sales
+How ebook price impacts sales

 Let's consider Amazon first since they sell 70% of the world's ebooks.
+Usually e-retailers set a minimum price of US 0.99 since below that it's not economic to take the payment.

 Amazon offer the following royalties to authors: